Kappa Psi Kappa

-Kappa Psi Kappa (ΚΨΚ) is a non-profit, non-collegiate, service/social fraternity for "progressive" men of all ethnic backgrounds, cultures and sexual orientations.
-The fraternity was established on August 17, 2001, in Tallahassee, Florida.
-The fraternity has over 200 members in the United States.
-Kappa Psi Kappa celebrated its 10th anniversary on August 17, 2011.
+Kappa Psi Kappa (ΚΨΚ) is a non-profit, non-collegiate, service/social fraternity for "progressive" men of all ethnic backgrounds and cultures.
+The fraternity was established in Tallahassee, Florida in 2001.
+The fraternity has initiated more than 200 members in the United States.

 History

-Kappa Psi Kappa was founded by five men in Tallahassee, FL on the campus of Florida State University.
+Kappa Psi Kappa was founded by five men on the campus of Florida State University in Tallahassee, Florida on August 17, 2001.
 They were known as the Illustrious Elite.
 In the summer of 2001, these men set out and started to organize the foundation of the fraternity based upon promoting brotherhood, scholarship, service and leadership.
-The fraternity was incorporated under the Articles of Corporation in the State of Florida on October 3, 2001.
+The fraternity was incorporated in the State of Florida on October 3, 2001.